 The same thing happens during deceleration when intake vacuum is high.
 The pintle is pulled all the way up to reduce flow.
 This will minimize the effect of blowby.
 When the engine is cruising under light load and at part throttle, there is less intake vacuum and less pull on the pintle.
 This allows the pintle to slide down to a mid-range position and allow more airflow.

-Under high load or hard acceleration conditions, intake vacuum drops even more, allowing the spring inside the PCV valve to push the pintle valve even lower to its maximum flow position.
-What if blowby pressure builds up faster than the PCV system can handle it?
+Under high load or hard acceleration conditions, intake vacuum drops even more.
+Consequently, Allowing the spring inside the (PCV) valve to push the pintle valve even lower to its maximum flow position.
+What if blowby pressure builds up faster than the (PCV) system can handle it?
 The excess pressure flows back through the breather hose to the air cleaner.
-Now it is sucked back into the engine and burned.

-A plugged up PCV valve seems to be the most common problem.
 An accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the valve.
-A restricted or clogged PCV valve cannot pull moisture and blowby vapors out of the crankcase.
+A restricted or clogged (PCV) valve cannot pull moisture and blowby vapors out of the crankcase.
 This can cause engine-damaging sludge to form, and a backup of pressure that may force oil to leak past gaskets and seals.
 The loss of airflow through the valve can also cause the air/fuel mixture to run richer than normal, increasing fuel consumption and emissions.
-The same thing can happen if the pintle inside the PCV valve sticks shut.
+The same thing can happen if the pintle inside the (PCV) valve sticks shut.

 On late model vehicles with computer engine controls, the engine management system will detect any changes in the air/fuel mixture and compensate by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
 Small corrections cause no problems, but large corrections (more than 10 to 15 points negative or positive) will typically set a lean or rich DTC and turn on the MIL.

-Problems can also occur if someone installs the wrong PCV valve for the application.
-The flow rate of the PCV valve is calibrated for a specific engine application.
+Problems can also occur if someone installs the wrong (PCV) valve for the application.
 Two valves that appear to be identical on the outside (same diameter and hose fittings) may have different pintle valves and springs inside, giving them very different flow rates.
-A PCV valve that flows too much air will lean the air/fuel mixture, while one that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.
+A (PCV) valve that flows too much air will lean the air/fuel mixture.
+And, One that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.